NLAB-admin/zroads/README.md

 # Z-Roads

-This repository contains a Python script (ZRoads_CNN_prediction.py) and the corresponding trained models to make prediction regarding new imagery.
+This repository contains a Python script (ZRoads_CNN_prediction.py) and the corresponding trained models to make predictions regarding new imagery.
 Four trained predictions models have been made available:

 1. The model trained all available imagery (this is what the script will use by default)